 Other Council-funded mosaics can be seen at Shepherdess Walk, and at the corner of Old Street and Pitfield Street - recently announced as winner of the Mosaic of the Year Award for 2014 by the British Association of Modern Mosaic.

 If you're interested in joining the user group or would like more information, please email email@example.com or phone HUG on 07973 759 424.

 A pleasant walk links Hackney Downs to a number of other green spaces.
 The walk, which takes under an hour, goes through Shacklewell and highlights changing architecture over the last 300 years.
 For more information see Get Walking, Keep Walking.

 Hackney Downs has a number of meadows.
 By mid summer the wild flowers will be in full bloom providing a rich habitat for insects including butterflies and bees, and the pictorial meadows will once again provide colour throughout the park.
 The meadows also contribute to our plans to create one hectare (10,000m2) of new meadow over the next five years - about the size of one and a half football pitches.

 Barbecues are not allowed in Hackney Downs.
 If you'd like to hold a barbecue, there is a dedicated area in London Fields.

-Dogs are not allowed in the play area or sports facilities.
-Council officers have the power to request that dogs are put on leads if they are behaving aggressively, causing damage, or if their owner does not have appropriate control over them.
+Dogs are not allowed in the play area or sports facilities and Council officers have the power to request that dogs are put on leads if they are behaving aggressively, causing damage, or if their owner does not have appropriate control over them.
 More information on dogs in parks.